uTensor/utensor-helloworld/docs/getting-started.md

 Other systems use different package managers, for example, `apt` on Ubuntu Linux.

 ### Install and Setup Python
-We should never use the system's Python for our developments.
-Using a Python virtual environment for our TinyML development is a better practice.
-A dedicated Python environment to protects the system's Python and to keep our package dependencies manageable.
+Using a Python virtual environment for our TinyML development is good practice.
+A dedicated Python environment protects the system's Python and keeps our package dependencies manageable.
 #### Install [`pyenv`](https://github.com/pyenv/pyenv)
-  `pyenv` is a nice software that makes switching between versions of Python runtime frictionless.
+  `pyenv` is a nice tool that makes switching between versions of Python runtime frictionless.
 It is installed with:
   ```bash
   $ brew update
   $ brew install pyenv